 - Payment history

-- Age/type of credit and credit utilization
+- Age and types of credit and credit utilization

 - Total balances and amount of debt